ModelInference/dinv/README.md

 `hg clone https://bitbucket.org/bestchai/dinv`

-For a quick start to using Dinv check out out [tutorial](./TUTORIAL.md)
+For a quick start to using DInv check out the [tutorial](./TUTORIAL.md)

 ## Dependencies

-Dinv depends on a number of remote repositories, you can install these by running `dependencies.sh`:
+DInv depends on a number of remote repositories, you can install these by running `dependencies.sh`:

  * github.com/godoctor/godoctor/analysis/cfg
  * github.com/arcaneiceman/GoVector/govec/vclock